FAQ

 Is there a hosted SaaS?

 There is a hosted studio at app.lerret.belikely.com (Chromium-only) — but it is not a SaaS in the usual sense.
-It is a static site that talks to your local filesystem through the browser’s File System Access API.
+It is a static site that talks to your local filesystem through the browser’s File System Access API: you open a local folder and the studio both renders and edits it — change data/config/meta and create, rename, move, or delete pages and assets, all written straight back to your local files (no @lerret/cli required).
 Your files never leave your machine.
 There is no backend, no database, no account.

 You can also self-host the studio on your own infrastructure with the exact same static build.